-- Listen to the story Brown Bear, Brown Bear, What Do You See? by Bill Martin.
+- Listen to the story Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr.

 - Pictures of animals found in the book

-- Make large sentence strips for each of the following sentences:
+- Make large sentence strips for the pocket chart using each of the following sentences:

 - Make cards with color words from the book for the pocket chart.
-Write the words in the same color.
+Write the words in the corresponding colors.

 - Make cards with animal words from the book for the pocket chart.
-Show animal pictures, too.
+Include pictures of the animals on the cards.

-- Take pictures of each student and have them printed out and ready to glue into the book.
+- Take pictures of each student ahead of time.
+Print them out and have them ready for students to glue onto their book pages.

-Step 1: Students will sing Brown Bear, Brown Bear to the tune "Twinkle, Twinkle Little Star."
-After a few times students will:
+Step 1: Arrange students in a circle in front of the pocket chart.
+Help students sing the words in Brown Bear, Brown Bear, What Do You See? to the tune of "Twinkle, Twinkle Little Star."
+After a few times, students will: